HTA Design beats strong shortlist to win Chelmsford housing job

 Source: HTA

-Essex-based housing association CHP has announced the appointment of leading housing practice HTA Design to spearhead a regeneration project in the heart of Chelmsford.
+Essex-based housing association CHP has announced the appointment of leading housing practice HTA Design to spearhead a community-led regeneration project in the heart of Chelmsford.
 The initiative aims to deliver zero-carbon homes, interactive new green spaces, social areas, and improved connections to the River Can.

-The two-hectare site, originally developed in 1949 with 69 bungalows, will be redeveloped to provide a wider variety of affordable homes.
+Following a public procurement process, HTA Design was chosen to partner with CHP in revitalising the Andrews Place and Rainsford Lane area.
+This two-hectare site, originally developed in 1949 with 69 bungalows, will be transformed to better meet the needs of local residents by providing a wider variety of affordable homes.